katiesangpark/100-DAYS-OF-CODE/README.md

 ![alt text](https://j.gifs.com/E9j48N.gif)

 **Thoughts:** Took notes and checked what I did or not.
-Taking notes was really helpful for progrmming the mini-project.
+Taking notes was really helpful for programming the mini-project.

 ### Day 8 ~ 9: September 3 ~ 4, 2018